ybxiang05/chinatown_stories_11ty/content/interviews/pearl-low.md

 **P:** I think my practice has more firmly centred Black joy, especially in these times, catalyzed by the George Floyd incident.
 We’re faced with a lot of Black suffering.
 It’s part of the conversation, but it’s not the only part of the conversation.
 A part of resilience that needs to be mentioned is joy, because the function of racism is to not allow racialized folks to be happy and live our lives.
 Racism creates distractions to bring you down, so it’s very important to make sure you still find moments of joy.
 That’s what I try to do in my practice and in my storytelling.

-## I want to remind folks how joyful our communities are, whether it’s Black communities, or Asian communities.
+<blockquote>I want to remind folks how joyful our communities are, whether it’s Black communities, or Asian communities.
 We’re not just marginalized folks who are suffering.
-We have happy moments, too, and we have things to celebrate.
+We have happy moments, too, and we have things to celebrate.</blockquote>